BSantos04/Automagic-Phylogenies/README.md

 docker build -t {image name} .
 ```

-If it´s not working, login into Docker and pull my image:
+If it's not working, login into Docker and pull my image:
 ```
 # Login into Docker
 docker login -u